KazWolfe/XIVDeck/README.md

 [Elgato Stream Deck](https://www.elgato.com/en/stream-deck).
 XIVDeck uses the Dalamud plugin library to create an interactive and pleasant human interface experience.

-> **Caution:** This plugin is still a work-in-progress.
-While most bugs appear to be resolved
-> and the user experience is generally Pretty Decent™, there are still some rough edges that
-> need to be resolved.
->
-> By using this plugin, you understand that you are at risk of being banned from the game by
-> Square Enix, or worse.
-I am not responsible if your Miqo'te turns into a Lalafell through
-> use of this plugin.

 ## Plugin Components

 This plugin has two primary components: